nfdi4plants/nfdi4plants.knowledgebase/src/docs/README.md

 - simple markdown logic (not HTML): `![name_of_image](path_to_image.png)`

-## File Naming
+## File Name Requirements

-Avoid
+File names MUST NOT contain

 - special characters
 - spaces
 - abbreviations

-To make your file names more readable, preferably use
+To make your file names more readable, it is RECOMMENDED to use

 - [snake_case](https://en.wikipedia.org/wiki/Snake_case) (lower_case_with_underscores)
 - [PascalCase](https://techterms.com/definition/pascalcase) (UpperCase)

-For easier findability, use the article's title for the filename, e.g.:
+For easier findability, it is RECOMMENDED to use the article's title for the filename, e.g.:
   DataManagementPlan.md -> `title: Data Management Plan`

 > Remember: Changing file names (and paths) means changing URLs and can easily lead to dead links.